 The Council membership consists of:

-19 ex-officio members: president (chair), provost, vice president for business and finance, vice president for student life, vice president for development and alumni relations, vice president for external relations and athletics, vice president and secretary to the board of regents, associate vice president for communications, deputy to the president, athletics director, associate vice president for planning and innovation, chief information officer, executive director of institutional effectiveness, associate provost for research and graduate studies, associate provost for enrollment, dean of the College of the Pacific, dean of students, Academic Council chair, Staff Advisory Council chair; and 4 other members with a one-year renewable term: a representative of the Sacramento campus (appointed by the president), a representative of the San Francisco campus (appointed by the president), one academic dean (nominated by the provost), and a representative of diversity organizations (nominated by the provost).
+27 ex-officio members: president (chair), provost, vice president for business and finance, vice president for student life, vice president for development and alumni relations, vice president for external relations and athletics, vice president and secretary to the board of regents, vice provost for enrollment management, vice provost for strategy and educational effectiveness, vice provost for distributed learning, chief information officer, dean of students, associate vice president for communications, associate vice president for planning, associate vice president for housing, associate vice president for wellness, associate vice president for human resources, associate vice president for finance and budget, associate vice president for development, chief of staff to the president, associate provost for academic affairs, athletics director, director of risk management, executive director of alumni relations, ASUOP president or vice president, Academic Council chair, Staff Advisory Council chair; and 4 other members with a one-year renewable term: a representative of the Sacramento campus (appointed by the president), a representative of the San Francisco campus (appointed by the president), one academic dean (nominated by the provost), and a representative of diversity organizations (nominated by the provost).
 The committee is staffed by the executive assistant to the president.